 You should be able to return to normal activities after about 10 days.
-After two weeks you should also be able to return to the sports you played before the operation.
+After 2 weeks you should also be able to return to the sports you played before the operation.
+You may find it more comfortable to wear a well-fitted sports bra when exercising and taking part in sports.